 Bone grafting (transplanting bone from one site to another) is another procedure.
 For osteonecrosis of the hip, this can involve removing the dead area of bone and replacing it with more normal bone from elsewhere in the body.
 This graft supports the weakened area of bone and stimulates the body to form new, living bone in the affected area.

 An osteotomy is another procedure designed to save the affected joint.
 This procedure is done particularly in the region of the hip and may be suitable for younger people in whom some degree of collapse already has occurred, which makes them poor candidates for core decompression or other procedures.
 Usually the osteonecrosis is in the weight-bearing area of the femoral head.
 An osteotomy changes the position of the bone so that the weight of the body is now supported by a normal area of the femoral head and not by the collapsed area.

 Bone grafting and osteotomy are difficult procedures, however, and are not often done in the United States.
 They require a person to spend up to 6 months on crutches.
 These procedures are done only at selected centers that have the surgical experience and facilities to achieve the best results.

-A total joint replacement or other type of joint replacement procedure (arthroplasty) is the only effective procedure to relieve pain and restore motion if osteonecrosis has caused significant joint collapse and osteoarthritis.
+A total joint replacement is an effective procedure to relieve pain and restore motion if osteonecrosis has caused significant joint collapse and osteoarthritis.
 About 95% of people benefit from total replacement of the hip or knee (see Hip replacement).
 With modern techniques and devices, most daily activities can be resumed within 3 months and most joints should last more than 15 to 20 years.

-Occasionally, a partial or total replacement of the extremely painful shoulder may be needed for advanced osteonecrosis that is not alleviated by nonsurgical treatment.
+Occasionally, a partial or total replacement of an extremely painful knee or shoulder may be needed for advanced osteonecrosis that is not alleviated by nonsurgical treatment.